-Minimum wage rates are reviewed every year.
-They usually change in April if there's an increase.
-See when rate increases must be paid.
+The government reviews minimum wage rates every year and they're usually updated in April.
+Check when rate increases must be paid.

 Who gets the apprentice rate

-You’re entitled to the apprentice rate if you’re an apprentice aged:
+You're entitled to be paid at least the apprentice rate if you're an apprentice aged:

 - under 19